Shossi/Jenkins-EKS-Python/README.md

 The infrastructure is designed for flexibility, security, and scalability, broken into the following key components:

 1. **Two VPCs**:
-    - **VPC 1** (Supply Chain): Dedicated for non-cluster resources such as Jenkins Master, Jenkins Agent, and the bastion host.
+    - **VPC 1** (CI environment): Dedicated for non-cluster resources such as Jenkins Master, Jenkins Agent, and the bastion host.
 Contains both public and private subnets.
     - **VPC 2** (Kubernetes Cluster): Dedicated for the EKS cluster, ensuring logical isolation from non-cluster resources.
 Contains subnets for public and private access to the cluster.

 2. **EC2 Instances**: